jason-white/personal-site/content/now/summer-2024.md

       href: "https://myanimelist.net/manga/121496/Solo_Leveling"
 ---

 Been meaning to update the ole Now Page for a minute.
 Mostly just waiting to get the site design updated and implemented.
-I think I want to treat the Now section more like a "vibe check" as Dave Rupert calls it.
+I think I want to treat the Now section more like a "vibe check" as {{< link href="https://daverupert.com/" text="Dave Rupert" >}} calls it.

 The vibes have been up and down since the March post.
 Had a wonderful trip to Berlin.
 Those posts have been up for a while now, so I won't get into it.
 But, I'd go back for sure.
 Berlin was a lot of fun.